CalcoastWineries/aiven-demo/README.txt

 Setup:

 On the Aiven Service Cnsole, create an Aiven Kafka Service and then create "auth.log" topic, Note that the SSL certificate files from the Aiven Kafka Servie just created.
 They needed to be downloaded by clicking the "Show CA certificate" as ca.pem, "Show access certificate" as service.cert and "Show access key buttons" as service.key.
+These must be saved in the same directory where producer.py and consumser.py run.
 Record the service url for running both the producer.py and the consumer.py.

     e.g. "kafka-32fe272c-freddyso-c424.aivencloud.com:11143"